Scholarships & Bursaries

 Bursaries are student driven.

 Bursaries are available to students ages 7 and up who have completed one full year of study or three consecutive session classes at Place des Arts by June.
-Applications for bursaries are available online here in September and are due in January to be considered for funding for the current school year.
+Applications for bursaries are available online here in late November and are due in January to be considered for funding for the current school year.

 The Place des Arts’ Endowment Fund